310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/midori_1.md

 #### <div mt="rare"></div> 2/3

 {% bubble Midori curious %}
 Are you asking me if I watch movies often…?
-Um, I wouldn't say I would…
+Um, I wouldn't say I do…

 I wouldn't be able to tell you who my favorite director is, and I usually just watch movies that peek my interest whenever I'm in the mood for one.